liufeng2317/ADFWI/docs/version-plans/bv1.2-fwi/33-fwi-module-map.md

 This organization helps researchers locate the right layer:

 - change a waveform mute or filter: use `fwi.transforms`;
-- change observed/synthetic pairing or elastic component weights: use `fwi.data`;
+- change observed/synthetic pairing or elastic component weights: use `fwi.iteration.loss`; physical component ownership stays in `acoustic_fwi.py` and `elastic_fwi.py`;
 - change the objective function: use `fwi.misfit` or `fwi.regularization`;
 - change the inversion schedule or batching: use `fwi.iteration`;
 - change backend/device behavior: use `ADFWI.backends` and `fwi.runtime.backend`;